New physics searches with heavy-ion collisions at the LHC: Abstract

 \section{Abstract}

-This document summarizes proposed searches for new physics accessible in the heavy-ion mode at the LHC, both through hadronic and ultraperipheral $\gaga$ interactions, and that have a competitive or, even, unique discovery potential compared to standard proton-proton collision studies.
-Illustrative examples include searches of new particles --- such as axion-like pseudoscalars, radions, magnetic monopoles, new long-lived particles, dark photons, and sexaquarks as dark matter candidates --- as well as new interactions, such as non-linear or non-commutative QED extensions.
-We argue that such interesting possibilities constitute a well-justified scientific motivation, complementing standard quark-gluon-plasma physics studies, to continue running with ions at the LHC after the Run-4, i.e.\ beyond 2030, including light and intermediate-mass species, accumulating nucleon-nucleon integrated luminosities in the accessible $\unit{fb^{-1}}$ range per month.
+This document summarises proposed searches for new physics accessible in the heavy-ion mode at the CERN Large Hadron Collider (LHC), both through hadronic and ultraperipheral $\gaga$ interactions, and that have a competitive or, even, unique discovery potential compared to standard proton-proton collision studies.
+Illustrative examples include searches for new particles --- such as axion-like pseudoscalars, radions, magnetic monopoles, new long-lived particles, dark photons, and sexaquarks as dark matter candidates --- as well as new interactions, such as non-linear or non-commutative QED extensions.
+We argue that such interesting possibilities constitute a well-justified scientific motivation, complementing standard quark-gluon-plasma physics studies, to continue running with ions at the LHC after the Run-4, i.e., beyond 2030, including light and intermediate-mass ion species, accumulating nucleon-nucleon integrated luminosities in the accessible $\unit{fb^{-1}}$ range per month.